alkobtan-OR/pslp/README.md

 The parallel stack loading problem considers stacking $N$ items.
 For each item, there is an arrival order $i$ and a retrieval order $p_i$; the larger the value of $p_i$, the later the retrieval date.
 The aim is to stack the items in a storage bay which is composed of $S$ vertical stacks, where a maximum of $T$ items can be stored in each stack.

-### Key characterstics
+### Key characteristics
 1- Items are assumed to have identical sizes and the individual slots of the storage bay match this size.

 2- The bay is assumed to be empty at the beginning of the planning horizon.

 3- The bay may be full after stacking all the items if $ST = N$.
-Alternatively, if $ST > N$, therfore the bay will not be fully occupied.
+Alternatively, if $ST > N$, therefore the bay will not be fully occupied.

-4- Items may or may not have unique retrieval orders i.e. more than one item may share the same retreival order.
+4- Items may or may not have unique retrieval orders i.e. more than one item may share the same retrieval order.

 ### Example - Full bay with unique retrieval orders
 Let's say we have a group of items with $N = 6$ to be stacked in a storage bay with $T = 3$ and $S = 2$ while the arrival order is as follows: